MarcelMYSchmitt/docker-angular-sftp-deployment/README.md

 # Introduction

 This project contains a simple dummy frontend angular application.
 Its purpose is to show how you can build the project and deploy it to any SFTP server, depending on the information you give in the docker-compose or env file.

+You can find everything concerning the deployment inside the Deploy-Angular.ps1 script.
+It's a powershell script in which we are using sshpass and lftp for getting an initial footprint of the server and uploading the compiled angular code.
+The tools we are using are installed inside the docker container via the dockerfile.

 ## Folder structure